Trinity Groves in Dallas Searching for New Restaurant Ideas

 “Trinity Groves takes care of the back end of the restaurant business – items like payroll, paying bills, insurance and credit with vendors – while the owner focuses on the food and customer service that is at the heart of the business,” Trinity Groves representatives explained in a recent release.

-“This concept is a good concept so good things happen from it,” Trinity Groves owner Philip Romano said.
+“This concept is a good concept, so good things happen from it,” said restauranteur, philanthropist and Trinity Groves owner, Phil Romano.
 “We create a better tax base for the city.
 We create jobs and opportunities for people, young people, and we give the general public a place to go.”

 Trinity Groves sits at the base of the Margaret Hunt Hill Bridge in West Dallas and has been open for about five years.